-Upper respiratory infection (common cold)
+Upper respiratory infection

 It often comes with congestion and a nagging cough.
-The phlegm, mucus, and discharge from the infection can have a metallic taste that enters your mouth when coughing.
+The phlegm, mucus, and discharge from the infection can have a metallic taste that enters your mouth when you cough.

 These kinds of allergic reactions can sometimes be prefaced with a metallic taste in the mouth as the airways begin to restrict, causing wheezing and coughing.